observIQ/stanza/docs/types/timestamp.md

 ## `timestamp` parsing parameters

-Parser plugins can parse a timestamp and attach the resulting time value to a log entry.
+Parser operators can parse a timestamp and attach the resulting time value to a log entry.

 | Field         | Default    | Description                                                                   |
 | ---           | ---        | ---                                                                           |